[Toy Review] Lovense Lush 4

 The Dame Arc silicone G-spot vibrator

 I hate this toy’s outer packaging!
-It comes in a white, pink and blue box with a line illustration of the toy, and frankly the aesthetic makes me think of a medical device[1].
+It comes in a white, pink and blue box with a line illustration of the toy, and frankly the aesthetic makes me think of a medical device.
 Not sexy.
+Unless that’s your kink, I guess.

 The Dame Arc vibrator's external packaging.
 Picture by Lovehoney.